google/applied-computing-series/ac1/_sources/sql/filtering.rst

      10

-It’s also possible to filter by multiple criteria.
+It is also possible to filter by multiple criteria.
 For example to look at bike trips which are 60 minutes or more and the ``member_type`` is ``MEMBER``, the query would be as below.